 3. Journalistic Blackmail?
-Jeff Bezos, the founder of Amazon and owner of The Washington Post, wrote a blog post accusing The National Enquirer of threatening to publish photographs of him, including a "below the belt selfie," unless he stated publicly that the newspaper's disclosure of his extramarital affair was not "politically motivated or influenced by political forces."
-Federal prosecutors are reportedly investigating Bezos' allegations.
-See Peter J. Henning, Proving Jeff Bezos' Claims of Blackmail and Extortion Could Be Tricky, N.Y.
-TIMES,
+Jeff Bezos, the founder of Amazon and owner of The Washington Post, wrote a blog post accusing The National Enquirer of threatening to publish photographs of him, including a "below the belt selfie," unless he stated publicly that the newspaper's exposé of his extramarital affair was not "politically motivated or influenced by political forces."
+A federal investigation of Bezos' allegations was dropped, and some journalists have questioned the accuracy of his charges.
+See Peter J. Henning, Proving Jeff Bezos' Claims of